-What are the Advantages of LED Lighting?
+What are the Advantages of Using LED Lights in the Garage?

 The age of the incandescent light bulb is fast drawing to a close.
 It's been a good run, and this seemingly simple invention has helped change the world beyond recognition over the last century or so.